congatudo/congatudo-add-on/README.md

 ## **3. Installation**

 1. Click the button below to install this repository:
-2. Click on the new add-on named "Valetudo"
+2. Click on the new addon named "Congatudo".
-3. Click `Install` on the addon page
+3. Click `Install` on the addon page.
-4. Click `Start` and then `Open Web UI` to confirm everything is ok
+4. Click `Start` and then `Open Web UI` to confirm everything is ok.
 5. Configure your Conga robot's credentials and network parameters.

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https://github.com/congatudo/congatudo-add-on)